 Nurses are some of the most important working professionals, and their workforce is comprised of men and women that are intelligent, proactive, and caring.
 Though they are often perceived to be working in a thankless job, they love what they do, even when it can be hard.
 Want to know more?
 Learn about your dedicated nurses with the pros and cons below!

 While most students have to study for at least 4 years to earn a degree that can be useful in their field, registered nurses need only 2 years to complete their degree and start caring for patients.
-They can work as a fully certified nurse while they continue toward a BSN or further degrees.
+They can work as a fully certified nurse while they continue toward a BSN or further degrees, even online.

 If they forego further formal education, they still have to complete mandatory continuing education.
 The facility they work in will put requirements in place to make sure they are up to date on the most current practices, and even if they aren’t currently employed, in order to keep their nursing license current, continuing education is something they can’t skip.